seregasheypak/ansible-vagrant-dse-spark/README.md

 ```
 ## start spark
 Run Ansible with spark related tags in order to start spark services in proper order.
 Vagrant and Ansible have weird ad-hoc integration,
 hope it would be easier to run adhoc Ansible for vagrant later.
-I prepared rwo agly scripts for u.
+I prepared two agly scripts for u.
 ```shell
 #restart spark-master
 chmod +x start-spark-master.sh